PSHCEe

 Year 10

-The curriculum begins with an introduction to work experience that students are required to undertake at the end of year ten, helping them to consider where they might want to go and why.
-It also prepares their applications through the creation of a curriculum vitae and letter of application and provides an opportunity for them to practice interviews.
-In the second half of the autumn term they return to the topic of healthy relationships looked at in previous years but at a more mature level through a consideration of how to identify a non-healthy relationship and the importance of personal wellbeing both physically and mentally.
-In the Spring they discuss ideas relating to the necessity of recognising humanities role as global citizens through the lens of what happened during and after the Rwandan Genocide including the importance of combatting intolerance within communities.
-Following the half term, students discuss how to live as a consumer in the wider world including the importance of shopping ethically, and utilising skill skills such as budgeting.
-In the first Summer term they return to the topic of relationships and sex first look at in year nine, thinking at a more mature level about issues such as sexting and parenting.
+The year 10 curriculum begins with an introduction to metacognitive practices for academic success: including self-regulation followed by how to present oneself throughout an application process.
+It prepares their applications through the creation of a curriculum vitae and letter of application and provides an opportunity for them to practice interviews.
+In the spring term they return to the topic of healthy relationships and exploitation looked at in previous years but at a more mature level through a consideration of how to identify a non-healthy relationships including the dangers of people posing as friends to exploit as drug mules.
+They return to the topic of relationships and sex first look at in year nine, thinking at a more mature level about issues such as sexting and parenting.
 They end the year through further preparation for their year ten exams and work experience.
+The final topic focuses on work experience as all year 10 students are required to undertake at the end of year ten, helping them to consider where they might want to go and why.

 Recommended websites/sources for support can be found under the relevant tab

-The programme is always under review to keep up to date to ensure it meet the needs of the students and in response to current issues/topics.
+The programme is always under review to ensure it meet the needs of the students and in response to current issues/topics.
 For this reason, there may be some changes to the curriculum during the year.

 Relationships and Sex education (RSE): Parents do not have the right to withdraw their child from RSE that is part of National Curriculum Science.
 Parents do have the right to withdraw their child from other aspects of the programme (that are not statutory) that may be taught in PSHCE.
-If a parent wishes their child to be withdrawn from RSE lessons they should discuss this with the Headteacher and Miss Barker (Head of PSHCEe) and make it clear which parts of the programme they do not wish their child to participate in.
+If a parent wishes their child to be withdrawn from RSE lessons they should refer to the school’s RSE Policy for further details on the school’s procedure and complete the request to withdraw form attached to the policy.
+This is to be addressed to the Headteacher and Mr Pearcy (Head of PSHCEe) will discuss this with you and make it clear which parts of the programme will and will not be able to participate in should your request be granted.

 Year 11

 The curriculum begins by building on their work experience undertaken in year ten.
-It considers skills that they utilised and could be required in the world of employment.
-It also focuses on the practicalities of paying tax, receiving a pay slip and being unemployed.
-In the second half of the autumn term they return to the concept of global citizenship through an analysis of refugees and migration and a debate on an appropriate response by the UK.
+It considering skills that they developed and could be required in the world of employment.
+Students prepare to build their portfolio to showcase their successes.
 They also prepare their applications for post-sixteen colleges or sixth forms.
+In the second half of the autumn term they return to the concept of metacognition and preparing oneself to manage exam stress; focusing on reducing mental health issues and maintaining a growth mindset.
 In the Spring they return to the topic of relationships and sex looked at in year ten, thinking at a more mature level at issues such as consent and sexualisation in the media.
 In the second half of the Spring term they consider what it means to have rights as humans and how these should be upheld legally regardless of gender, culture, sexuality and so forth.
 Finally, they spend their remaining lessons before study leave focusing on their managing their emotional wellbeing particularly during exams through an analysis of effective revision strategies and study skill techniques.

 Recommended websites/sources for support can be found under the relevant tab

-The programme is always under review to keep up to date to ensure it meet the needs of the students and in response to current issues/topics.
+The programme is always under review to ensure it meet the needs of the students and in response to current issues/topics.
 For this reason, there may be some changes to the curriculum during the year.

 Relationships and Sex education (RSE): Parents do not have the right to withdraw their child from RSE that is part of National Curriculum Science.
 Parents do have the right to withdraw their child from other aspects of the programme (that are not statutory) that may be taught in PSHCE.
-If a parent wishes their child to be withdrawn from RSE lessons they should discuss this with the Headteacher and Miss Barker (Head of PSHCEe) and make it clear which parts of the programme they do not wish their child to participate in.
+If a parent wishes their child to be withdrawn from RSE lessons they should refer to the school’s RSE Policy for further details on the school’s procedure and complete the request to withdraw form attached to the policy.
+This is to be addressed to the Headteacher and Mr Pearcy (Head of PSHCEe) will discuss this with you and make it clear which parts of the programme will and will not be able to participate in should your request be granted.

 KS4 Assessment: